dbkinghorn/Notes/notes/Enroot-bundles/enroot-bundled-containers.md

 chmod 755 ~/.local/share/enroot/np-openblas/usr/local/bin/np-norm-openblas.py
 ```

-## Test the modified container image and modify the startup "rc" file.
+## Test the modified container image and modify the startup "rc" file

 Lets see what we have done.
 We'll start the container and run the benchmark program.